slab/quill/docs/modules/toolbar.md

 # Toolbar

-Toolbars allow users to easily format Scribe's contents.
+The Toolbar module allow users to easily format Scribe's contents.

+# Put a toolbar here?

 Simply create a container and the module to the Scribe editor.

 {% highlight html %}
 <!-- Create toolbar container -->